julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 10     0      16299  0
 </pre>

-If its not server 2016 or later, then the OS is not supported by containerisation and you will need to investigate if it will work 'as is' on a later OS or will require modification.
+If it isn't server 2016 or later, then the OS is not supported by containerisation and you will need to investigate if it will work 'as is' on a later OS or will require modification.
 Mainstream support for 2012 has already ended so hopefully you won't have this problem.

-The server that will host the container will need to be at the same build or later version as the container.
+Once containerised a windows server will host the container and that server will need to be at the same build or later version as the container.
 For example the server can't be on the "2016 Long Term Service Channel - 14393" and the container on the "Semi-Annual Service Channel - 16299".
+So bear this in mind when deciding what your container base image will be.

 ![](/post/img/CLWA_OSSupport.png)
 https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility